SnehaPonnada88/ml-enrollment-assignment/report.md

 - Clear separation of training, evaluation, and inference logic improves maintainability and reliability.

 ### Next steps with more time
-- Tune the classification threshold based on business objectives.
-- Perform cross-validation to assess model stability.
+The following steps would be considered if additional time or business requirements warranted further iteration:
+- **Threshold tuning** to align predictions with business objectives (e.g., prioritizing recall vs. precision).
+- **Cross-validation** to confirm performance stability across multiple data splits.
-- Analyze feature coefficients to understand drivers of enrollment.
+- **Feature coefficient analysis** to better understand key drivers of enrollment.
-- Benchmark tree-based models (Random Forest, Gradient Boosting) to evaluate marginal gains.
+- **Model benchmarking** against tree-based models to assess whether added complexity yields meaningful gains.
-- Conduct fairness and bias checks across demographic segments.
-- Define monitoring and retraining strategies for production deployment.

 ---

 ## Conclusion

-This project demonstrates a complete, production-aware machine learning workflow—from data validation and modeling to evaluation and inference—emphasizing clarity, correctness, and maintainability.
+This project delivers an end-to-end machine learning solution for predicting whether an employee will enroll in a voluntary insurance product using demographic and employment data.
+The final model achieves strong and balanced performance while remaining interpretable and operationally simple, making it suitable as a reliable baseline for real-world enrollment prediction and future iteration.